 Listening to broadcasts such as this one, many Americans felt as if the president were speaking to them personally.
 One wrote, “last evening as I listened to the President’s broadcast I felt that he walked into my home, sat down and in plain and forceful language explained to me how he was tackling the job.”

 The microphone Roosevelt used to deliver his fireside chats is now part of the collection at the National Museum of American History.
-This particular microphone is special, because it recalls a watershed moment in American politics, a moment that personalized the presidency for a vast number of Americans.
+This particular microphone is special: It recalls a watershed moment in American politics, a moment that personalized the presidency for a vast number of Americans.
 It is estimated that by the time of his last address, some two-thirds of American households had listened to Roosevelt’s voice.
 As family members gathered around a radio in a living room or kitchen and turned a dial, they literally invited the president into their homes.

 Television Makes Its Debut

 A few years later, Roosevelt became the first sitting president to appear on another new technology that would revolutionize communications.
 The occasioning was the opening ceremony of the 1939 World’s Fair.
-Roosevelt delivered a speech to about 200,000 fair attendees.
-That speech was also transmitted by RCA to the very few people who owned a TRK-12, the newest television.
+Roosevelt delivered a speech to about 200,000 fair attendees and was also transmitted by RCA to the very few people who owned a TRK-12, the newest television.
 RCA showcased the TRK-12 at the World’s Fair, displaying it in what they called “the living room of the future.”
 They could not have been more prescient!

 The TRK-12 was developed for very limited commercial service in the New York area.
-Its experimental nature and high price, about $600, made it a very expensive and exclusive product.
-Still, RCA began broadcasting some programs, and on May 17 televised a baseball game for the very first time.
+Its experimental nature and high price, about $600, made it an expensive and exclusive product.
+Still, RCA began broadcasting some programs, and on May 17, televised a baseball game for the very first time.
 It was a college match between Princeton and Columbia, viewed through a single camera, but it was a start.
 Over the next two years, RCA sold about 7,000 television sets, mainly in New York and Los Angeles.
 Broadcasts were crude and audiences were tiny, even after RCA’s competition, the Columbia Broadcasting System, or CBS, began two 15-minute daily newscasts.
 These news shows featured hard-to-discern commentators running pointers over impossible-to-decipher maps.